-(a) An eligible whistleblower who makes a protected disclosure is not required to identify themselves to Altius or anyone else in order to be protected under this policy or the law.
+An eligible whistleblower who makes a disclosure is not required to identify themselves to Altius Group or anyone else in order to be protected under this policy or the law.
 Eligible whistleblowers can choose to remain anonymous while making a disclosure, over the course of the investigation and after the investigation is finalised.
 Eligible whistleblowers can refuse to answer questions that they feel could reveal their identity at any time, including during follow-up conversations.
-An eligible whistleblower who wishes to remain anonymous should maintain ongoing two-way communication with Altius, so Altius can ask follow-up questions or provide feedback.
+An eligible whistleblower who wishes to remain anonymous is encouraged to maintain ongoing two-way communication with Altius Group, so Altius Group can ask follow-up questions or provide feedback.
 This can be facilitated by the ProAct Link service if the whistleblower chooses to not have direct communication with Altius Group regarding their disclosure.

 (i) With the eligible whistleblower’s consent; or